 9 Canned Foods Nutritionists Actually Buy—and 2 They Don’t

-Canned food often gets a bad rap, but nutritionists say you should add these staples to your pantry stash—stat
+Canned food often gets a bad rap, but registered dietitians say you should add these staples, from beans to artichoke hearts, to your pantry.

-Malina Linkas Malkani, MS, RDN, CDN, media spokesperson for the Academy of Nutrition and Dietetics and creator of the Wholitarian Lifestyle, always keeps a wide variety of canned beans on hand in her pantry.
-“My favorites are cannellini, kidney, black, and garbanzo beans, but all are rich in vitamins, minerals, fiber, and plant-based protein,” she says.
-“And they provide [a] long-lasting energy source for the body.”
+"My favorites are cannellini, kidney, black, and garbanzo beans, but all are rich in vitamins, minerals, fiber, and plant-based protein," says Malina Linkas Malkani, RDN and media spokesperson for the Academy of Nutrition and Dietetics and creator of the Wholitarian Lifestyle.
+She always keeps a wide variety of canned beans on hand in her pantry.
+"And they provide [a] long-lasting energy source for the body."
 They are also inexpensive and convenient because they go easily into soups, stews, burritos, and casseroles.
 Malkani says they can even go into smoothies and baked goods like brownies and bars.
 She advises buying the low-sodium variety and rinsing the beans thoroughly in cold running water before eating them.

 Beware: Canned pumpkin is not the same as "pumpkin pie mix," Malkani warns.
 The latter usually contains added sugars and more calories.
 That said, canned pumpkin is another one of Malkani's favorites.
 "It saves time and can be just as healthy as fresh, as long as you check the ingredient label and choose versions that contain 100 percent pumpkin without added salt, sugar, additives, and preservatives," she says.
 Pumpkin has vitamin A, iron, and potassium and adds delicious flavor and texture to pies, soups, and pancakes, to name a few, Malkani says.
 Check out the 13 weight-loss products nutritionists never buy.